denizhankalkan/ShopsRUs/README.md

 ## Prerequirements

-Visual Studio 2022
+1. Visual Studio 2022
-.NET Core SDK
+2. .NET Core SDK

 ## How To Run

-Open solution in Visual Studio 2017
+1. Open solution in Visual Studio 2017
-Set .Web project as Startup Project and build the project.
+2. Set .Web project as Startup Project and build the project.
-Run the application.
+3. Run the application.
+4. Open Postman Application
+5. Send request as in the example in the picture I attached below.